Phoenix9996/JavaPerformanceTask/README.md

 # JavaPerformanceTask

-Iterators, Sets, Maps, and LinkedLists are used in the UserHandler.java file Number System is in GamePanel.java in the toBinary Function.
+Iterators, Sets, Maps, and LinkedLists are used in the UserHandler class

+Number Systems are used in the GamePanel class in the toBinary Function.

-Stacks and Queues are used in user.java
+Stacks and Queues are used in user class